 A person’s life story begins in the family, where we have our earliest important relationships.
 Personal stories often, when examined more carefully, contain family stories that span generations.
 Patterns of trauma, loss, disappointment and failure as well as of success, joy and achievement recur in familiar ways.
 Some family stories are told and re-told a thousand times; others are transmitted unconsciously.
 For example, a parent may behave in a way that communicates anxiety in particular situations; in this way his or her child may learn that these situations are dangerous, without the sources of anxiety ever spoken aloud.
 Such feelings persist long after the original experiences are forgotten, and can be encoded in an individual’s psychiatric symptoms and repeated in future relationships and with future generations.

 Families use a variety of shared strategies to maintain stability, sometimes helpfully, and sometimes in ways that interfere with the development of one or more members.
 What appears to be an individual problem often has roots in the family system.
 In addition, coping with a serious psychiatric disorder in one member creates tremendous strain on others.
-Most patients work on understanding family experiences in their individual psychotherapy, but, for some, active participation by the family members is valuable.
-We offer family therapy to assist family members to understand one another and the family system better, leading to more harmonious and satisfying relationships.
+Most patients work on understanding family experiences in their individual psychotherapy.
+For some, active participation by the family members is valuable.
+We offer family therapy to help family members understand one another and the family system better, which often leads to more harmonious and satisfying relationships.
 Even when family members do not participate in active treatment themselves, their understanding and support is crucial.
 Social workers experienced in family systems provide liaison contact with families as needed.

 Relationships with Each Other